 - Resume length standard for teaching assistant jobs is one page.

-- Use all the necessary resume sections: Header, Objective, History, Education, Skills, and 1–2 bonus sections.
+- Use all the necessary resume sections: Header, Objective, History, Education, Skills, and 1–2 bonus sections (like hobbies and interests if relevant).

 Expert Hint: Save your teaching assistant resume in the PDF file format.
 PDF resumes transition nicely to various devices, plus ATS software can read them just fine.